YoussefWindy/chess-1245/README.md

 - AI class

 ## Completed Tasks
+- Makefile now does stuff as some [files](https://www.youtube.com/watch?v=dQw4w9WgXcQ "files ;)") have been added, yippie!
+- Utilities
 - All the pieces! 🥳
-- Utilities:
-    - Posn & BadPosn
-    - Move & BadMove
 - Plan of attack (DD1)
-- Makefile now does stuff as some [files](https://www.youtube.com/watch?v=dQw4w9WgXcQ "files ;)") have been added, yippie!
 - UML Diagram (DD1)
+- Checks and checkmate

 ## Rules
 - Anytime we want to work on files, we first checkout to our respective branch